Vintage used machines from my collection currently for sale:

 Built in 1962, 2675 units produced.
 This 2-player machine is in very nice order throughout and features the legendary Gottlieb artwork designer Roy Parker’s artwork.
 This is an attractive looking machine that would grace any games room.
 Fully overhauled with new service items, new chrome legs, and more.
+Offered at £2995.00

 - Williams Skill Pool

 Built in 1963, 2250 units produced.
 This very nice looking pool-based machine features comedy artwork on its play-field and is a challenging game to play too.